Job Architecture

 Visier People

-The job architecture that is integrated in Visier People consists of jobs and job hierarchies.
+The job architecture that is integrated in Visier People consists of jobs and a job hierarchy.

 Jobs

 A job serves as a label representing the type of work performed by an individual.
-Jobs within the job architecture are organized into one or more job hierarchies.
 Each job is characterized by a unique job name.

 Jobs hierarchies

-All jobs are structured into three-tiered hierarchies, allowing for categorization at varying levels of granularity.
+All jobs are structured into a three-tiered hierarchy of job domain, job subdomain, and job name, allowing for categorization at varying levels of granularity.
 In Visier People, this is called Visier Occupation.
-The general jobs hierarchy organizes all jobs based on similarities in their job descriptions.
-Additionally, several industry-specific jobs hierarchies are available, organized by the business functions typically found within those industries.
-Currently, these industry-specific hierarchies include only the most relevant jobs for their respective industries, with plans for future expansion to encompass all jobs.
+The hierarchy organizes all jobs based on the primary skills identified in their descriptions.